The Complete TurtleTrader: Synopsis

 Richard Dennis made over $200 million as a trader.
 After having a debate with his partner, William Eckhardt, about whether trading is learnable or an inborn talent, they proposed an experiment where they would spend two weeks training novices in the science of trading and then give them each $1 million to invest.
 The inspiration came from a trip Dennis took to a turtle-breeding farm in Singapore, stating, "We are going to grow traders just like they grow turtles."

-Although each of the 1,000 applicants went through a rigorous application process designed to test their intelligence, ability to manage risk and mathematical skills, the makeup of the chosen Turtles differed greatly; they included a Czechoslovakian-born blackjack master, a Dungeons & Dragons game designer, an evangelical accountant, a Harvard MBA, a U.S. Air Force pilot and a former pianist.
+Although each of the 1,000 applicants went through a rigorous application process designed to test their intelligence, ability to manage risk and mathematical skills, the makeup of the chosen Turtles differed greatly; they included a Czechoslovak-born blackjack master, a Dungeons & Dragons game designer, an evangelical accountant, a Harvard MBA, a U.S. Air Force pilot and a former pianist.
 The Turtles would go on to gross over $150 million in four years.